greguniv/react-grocery-list/README.md

 ## Read over these specs and draw a mockup of your app

-Must have grocery items in this shape
+Must have grocery items in this shape:
 `{
   item: '',
   brand '',